deldarwand/IP-Coursework/Report.md

 After those tests, the point `[256, 256]` was chosen to be the seed for the ROC curve calculations as it was a good point across all of the tests above which gave a reasonable region from it.

-The following ROC curve was obtained by running the thresholds from 0 to 255 (inclusive) on the region growing algorithm with the seed `[256, 256]` (`ROCRegionGrowing.m` can be run to obtain that result) :
+The following ROC curve was obtained by running the thresholds from 0 to 255 (inclusive) on the region growing algorithm with the seed `[256, 256]` (`CourseworkROCRegionGrowing.m` can be run to obtain that result) :

 ![Girlface Region Growing ROC Curve](Images/RegionGrowingROCCurve.png)